CygenceTech/content-ops-starter/content/pages/it-on-demand.md

   - type: CarouselSection
     items:
       - type: FeaturedItem
-        title: Are you an IT company in search of a specialized partner?
+        title: Are you an AI company in search of a specialized partner?
         tagline: ''
         subtitle: ''
         text: >
-          As more and more IT companies move toward specializations in certain areas, they find themselves looking to partner with an IT service provider with a complementary skill set.
+          As more and more AI companies move toward specializations in certain areas, they find themselves looking to partner with an AI service provider with a complementary skill set.
 We can provide that service behind the scenes, so that you can manage the relationship with your client however you want.